-By the end of 2012, cumulative direct value-added official cofinancing for Bangladesh amounted to $4.37 billion for 42 investment projects and $72.3 million for 90 technical assistance projects.
+By the end of 2013, cumulative direct value-added (DVA) official cofinancing for Bangladesh amounted to $5.19 billion for 46 investment projects and $76.9 million for 97 technical assistance projects.
+Cumulative DVA commercial cofinancing for Bangladesh amounted to $855.12 million for two investment projects.

 a A project with more than one source of cofinancing is counted once.